 |Joe attended Bel Air (Md.)
 High School from 1914 until entering the University of Maryland in 1927 where he graduated with a B.S. degree in civil engineering in 1931.
 While in high school he ran on the track team and was a member of an 80 lb. relay team which set a county record.
 He also pitched on its softball team.
 Joe participated on a Bel Air town basketball team in 1926, but he ceased playing all other athletics due to illness.

-While at Maryland, Joe won freshman letters in basketball and lacrosse; played three years of varsity lacrosse, winning letters Junior and Senior years; played two years of varsity football, winning a letter as a substitute tackle in senior year.
+While at Maryland, Joe won freshman letters in basketball and lacrosse; played three years of varsity lacrosse, winning letters in his junior and senior years; played two years of varsity football, winning a letter as a substitute tackle in his senior year.
 In lacrosse in his senior year (1931), he was unanimous selection for position of Point on the Spalding Official First All-American Lacrosse team.
-He was named Defense captain of Baltimore American Newspaper All-American Team in 1931.
+He was named defense captain of Baltimore American Newspaper All-American Team in 1931.
 Joe was selected as Best Bet on the Sunpapers All-Maryland Team in 1931.
-Joe was voted best Senior Athlete, Class of 1931 of the University of Maryland.
-Selected member of twelve man All-Star University of Maryland Lacrosse Team.
+Joe was voted best senior athlete, Class of 1931 at the University of Maryland and selected as a member of the 12-man University of Maryland all-star lacrosse team.
 He was awarded the Charles Linhart Athletic Acheivement Ring in 1931.
-He was voted Captain of Lacrosse at the end of the 1931 season.
+He was voted captain of lacrosse at the end of the 1931 season.

-He served as president of the Senior Class and President of Kappa Alpha Order Social Fraternity (1930-31).
+Joe served as president of the senior class and as president of Kappa Alpha Order Social Fraternity (1930-31).
 Joe was a member of Tau Beta Pi National Honorary Engineering Scholastic Society, Omicron Delta Kappa National Honorary leadership fraternity.

 Joe Deckman passed away on August 16, 1969.